dyhes/zulip/docs/documentation/helpcenter.md

 require adding a URL redirect, but you will need to update any existing links to that article's section in your branch.

-If you have the Zulip development environment set up, you can manually test your changes by loading the old URL in your browser (e.g., `http://localhost:9991/help/foo`), and confirming that it redirects to the new url (e.g., `http://localhost:9991/help/bar`).
+If you have the Aloha development environment set up, you can manually test your changes by loading the old URL in your browser (e.g., `http://localhost:9991/help/foo`), and confirming that it redirects to the new url (e.g., `http://localhost:9991/help/bar`).